jrandj/java-11/README.md

     * Initialise the instance fields and execute instance initialisers of the class in the order of their appearance.
     * Execute class constructor.

-1. An abstract class is used to capture common features of multiple related object types while knowing that no object that exhibits only the feature captured in the abstract class can actually exist.
+1. An **abstract class** is used to capture common features of multiple related object types while knowing that no object that exhibits only the feature captured in the abstract class can actually exist.

-1. An abstract method allows you to capture declaration without providing implementation.
+1. An **abstract method** allows you to capture declaration without providing implementation.

 1. A summary of the application of access modifiers, final, abstract and static keywords is shown below:
     * An abstract class doesn't have to have an abstract method but if a class has an abstract method, it must be declared abstract.
 In other words, a concrete class cannot have an abstract method.
     * An abstract class cannot be instantiated irrespective of whether it has an abstract method or not.
     * A final class or a final method cannot be abstract.
     * A final class cannot contain an abstract method but an abstract class may contain a final method.
-    * A private method is always final.
+    * A private method is implicitly final.
     * A private method can never be abstract.
     * A static method can be final but can never be abstract.

-1. The conventional sequence of modifiers in a method declaration are shown below:
+1. The conventional sequence of modifiers in a method declaration is shown below:
     ```java
     <access modifier> <static> <final or abstract> <return type> methodName(<parameter list>)
     ```

 1. **Polymorphism** refers to the ability of an object to exhibit behaviour associated with different types.
 The objective of polymorphism is to enable classes to become standardised components that can be easily exchanged without any impact on other components.